Monday, 31 January 2022

 Existence without the illusory form, time, and space is applied to unseen Athma, which is the cause and support of the illusory universe in which we exist.

-The seeker has to remember the Self means Athma, which is not limited to an individual but Athma pervades in everything and everywhere in the whole universe.
+The seeker must remember that the Self is Athma, which is not limited to an individual, but Athma pervades everything and everywhere in the universe.

 Athma or Soul.
 Athma or Atman is the Sanskrit word for the Soul, the Self.
 Athma is the cause and support of all that exists as the universe.